kurtosis-tech/kurtosis/README.md

 ## Why Kurtosis?

 Developers usually set up these types of dynamic environments with a free-form scripting language like bash or Python, interacting with the Docker CLI or Docker Compose.
-Kurtosis is designed to make these setups easier to maintain and reuse across different test scenarios.
+Kurtosis is designed to make these setups easier to maintain and reuse in different test scenarios.

 In Kurtosis, test environments have these properties:
 - Environment-level portability: the entire test environment always runs the same way, regardless of the host machine